geoffder/dometyl-keyboard/README.md

   ![splaytyl tent underside](images/splaytyl_tent_underside.png)

 ## STLs
-Check out [](things/boards) for some example STLs, including a low profile choc version of the [Skeletyl](https://github.com/Bastardkb/Skeletyl), and prototypes of the [splaytyl](dometyl/lib/boards/splaytyl.ml) pictured at the top of this readme.
+Check out  for some example STLs [here](things/boards), including a low profile choc version of the [Skeletyl](https://github.com/Bastardkb/Skeletyl), and prototypes of the [splaytyl](dometyl/lib/boards/splaytyl.ml) pictured at the top of this readme.
 Please note that they may not be fully up-to-date representations of the